29 Apr Bariatric Surgery and Diabetes: Best Bariatric Procedure to Cure Diabetes?

 Best Bariatric Procedure, Diabetes Risk Factors

 The first risk factor is how long have you been diabetic?
 If we lump everyone together, 80% of all diabetics will go into remission with weight loss surgery.
-If you’ve been diabetic for less than 2 years that number is even higher and goes to 90% achieve remission.
-In striking contrast, if you have been diabetic more than 10 years, the remission rate drops to 12%.
-So length of time as a diabetic is a major risk factor.
+If you’ve been diabetic for less than 2 years that number is even higher and goes to 90% to achieve remission.
+In striking contrast, if you have been diabetic for more than 10 years, the remission rate drops to 12%.
+So the length of time as a diabetic is a major risk factor.
 If you are having problems controlling your T2DM, it’s important to think of weight loss surgery sooner rather than later.

 Best Bariatric Procedure